Adversarial Rewards in Universal Learning for Contextual Bandits: Preliminaries

 \begin{definition}[Consistency and universal consistency] Let $\Xbb$ be a stochastic process on $\Xcal$, $(r_t)_{t\geq 1}$ be a reward mechanism and $f_\cdot$ be a learning rule.
 Denote by $(\hat a_t)_{t\geq 1}$ its selected actions.
 We say that $f_\cdot$ is \emph{consistent} under $\Xbb$ with rewards $r$ if for any measurable policy $\pi^*:\Xcal\to\Acal$,

 We say that $f_\cdot$ is \emph{universally consistent} for a given reward model if it is consistent under $\Xbb$ with any reward within the considered reward model. \end{definition}

 Even in the simplest case of full-feedback noiseless learning \cite{hanneke:21}, universal consistency is not always achievable.
-We are therefore interested in understanding the set of processes $\Xbb$ on $\Xcal$ for which universal learning is possible.
+For instance, if the process $\Xbb$ visits a distinct instance at each step the learner, the information gathered on previous instances $\Xbb_{\leq t-1}$ does not provide information on the rewards for instance $X_t$.
+We are then interested in understanding the set of processes $\Xbb$ on $\Xcal$ for which universal learning is possible.
 More practically, we aim to provide optimistically universally consistent learning rules which, if they exist, would be universally consistent whenever this is possible.